My father, a truly remarkable man, passed away at age 79 in 2002. One of the most important things he taught me was the importance of setting goals

 Above left: After curling it was on to speed skating.
 The rink was several miles away, so I took the SkyTrain.

-Above center: Many of the Olympic competition venues were scattered around town, so the SkyTrain was a great way to get around.
+Above right: Many of the Olympic competition venues were scattered around town, so the SkyTrain was a great way to get around.

-lines were mostly due to security because every spectator had to go through a metal detector to enter the venue.
+The lines were mostly due to security because every spectator had to go through a metal detector to

 Above left: I finally got in, though 30 minutes after it had started.
 This was the quarterfinal round of the pursuit